ErikKusch/Homepage/content/courses/biostat101/04---Descriptive-Statistics.md

 author: "Erik Kusch"
 date: "2020-06-10"
 slug: Descriptive Statistics
-categories: [An Introduction to Biostatistics]
+categories: [BioStat101, An Introduction to Biostatistics]
 tags: [R, Statistics]
 summary: 'These are the solutions to the exercises contained within the handout to Descriptive Statistics which walks you through the basics of descriptive statistics and its parameters.
 The analyses presented here are using data from the `StarWars` data set supplied through the `dplyr` package that have been saved as a .csv file.'
 authors: [Erik Kusch]